Developer Guide

 Step 1.
 The user has the application launched with at least 1 tutor added.

-to view the full list of existing tutors.
+Step 2.
+The user executes list-t to view the full list of existing tutors.
 The command is parsed in

-to remove any filters on the
+method with the PREDICATE_SHOW_ALL_PERSONS predicate in the ModelManager to remove any filters on the

-so that the full list of existing tutors is displayed.
+PersonList so that the full list of existing tutors is displayed.

 The following sequence diagram shows how the above steps for list tutor operation works: